 Reasons for white cloudy water in aquariums

-- The most common reason for white cloudy aquarium water is bacteria bloom, or a rapid growth of bacteria.
+- The most common reason for white cloudy aquarium water is bacteria bloom or rapid growth of bacteria.
 Bacteria does not necessarily mean anything bad is happening.
 As you might know, bacteria are everywhere, and aquariums actually rely on the presence of bacteria to run properly, as they help to break down waste products created by your fish and plants.
 These little guys are called beneficial bacteria; they grow on aquarium filter media, in gravel, and on decorations and other surfaces.
 The waste products created by fish are nutrients for beneficial bacteria, and the waste products of bacteria are, in turn, nutrients for plants in the aquarium.
-Sometimes as new fish are added to a tank, bringing new nutrients for bacteria, the bacteria can start to grow in extreme speeds and therefore make the water cloudy.
+Sometimes as new fish are added to a tank, bringing new nutrients for bacteria, the bacteria can start to grow at extreme speeds and therefore make the water cloudy.

 How can you tell what is making your tank water cloudy?
 If you recently added gravel, it could be either of those reasons, because new gravel is also a perfect place for bacteria to grow.
 Normally, if the water is cloudy because of dust from the gravel, it will settle in less than a day.
 If it stays cloudy longer, it is most likely a bacteria bloom.